box/developer.box.com/guides/search/filtering.md

 ## Filter by parent folder

-By default, a search returns all the items in any folder the user has access toe.
+By default, a search returns all the items in any folder the user has access to.
 To narrow down the results to only items in specific folders, use the `ancestor_folder_ids` query parameter.

 <!-- markdownlint-disable line-length -->